Vegan Chocolate Fudge Cake – Gluten Free & Nut Free

 Enjoy your weekend!

-1 3/4 cups gluten free flour mix (you can also use Bob’s Red Mill Gluten Free All Purpose Baking Flour — 44 oz
+1 3/4 cups gluten free flour mix (You can also use a ready made gluten free flour blend.
+My favorite is Namaste Foods Gluten Free Organic Perfect Flour Blend)

 1 1/2 cups turbinado sugar (or any raw sugar)